LandRegistry/mint/README.md

 NB: currently it is doing this with test public and private keys held within the test_keys folder.

 ##dependencies:
-- python 2 (needed for the encryption modules)
+- Python 2 (needed for the encryption modules)
 - contents of the requirements.txt

 The run.sh script will use VirtualEnv and VirtualEnvWrapper if it finds it.